 - Craft a short and informal agenda, including any possible outcomes.
 Indicate the spaces where the greatest amount of time or attention should be placed.

-While it may feel strange during the first few attempts, developing these planning skills are absolutely vital for growing as a leader.
+While it may feel strange during the first few attempts, developing these planning skills is absolutely vital for growing as a leader.

 - Record the poignant quotes that arise from the conversation.
 These do not need to be word-for-word, but they should be accurate to the concept at hand.